f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 VLANs
 =====

 rSeries supports both 802.1Q tagged and untagged VLAN interfaces.
-In the current F5OS releases, double VLAN tagging (802.1Q-in-Q) is not supported.
+Double VLAN tagging (802.1Q-in-Q) for data plane ports has been added in the F5OS 2.0 release.
 VLANs can be added to any individual port, or to a Link Aggregation Group.
 BIG-IP tenants can share the same VLANs if needed.

 Link Aggregation Groups